isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 Whilst guided by international frameworks on safeguarding in sport, the Safe Sport Unified Code and Safe Sport Programme has been contextualised for Singapore sporting landscape through extensive consultations with experts and sporting community stakeholders over a 10-month period.<br>

 The full list of consultation candidates and the organisations they represented are set out in the reports of the focus group discussions and the key stakeholder working group and are available at https://go.gov.sg/safesportprog.

+##### **8. When will the Unified Code and the Safe Sport Programme be live?**

+Any organisation may adopt the Unified Code by reference to it in its organisational policies once it is launched on **23 November 2021.**

+ The terms and conditions for membership of the Safe Sport Programme will be completed by January 2022 in line with the community consulted structures and provisions for case management and resolution.<br>

+NSAs will be progressively onboarded to the Safe Sport Programme from **April 2022 to March 2023.**